proteinreport/proteinreport.org/content/en/events/future-protein-production-webinars-flavour-and-colour-analogue-products/index.md

 date: 2022-06-06 17:39:02
 lastmod: 2022-06-06 17:39:02
 slug: /future-protein-production-webinars-flavour-and-colour-analogue-products
-description: "June 29th, 1:00 pm CET - 3:00 PM CET.
-In this webinar, we will hear about the latest in colours and flavourings for alternative products.
-Industry leaders will share their knowledge of current and emerging technologies.
-This is a free to attend 2-hour webinar.
-Attendees will have the opportunity to hear from industry experts as well as interact through Q&amp;A sessions and networking slots.
-Find out more and register for free today."
+description: "June 29th, 1:00 pm CET - 3:00 PM CET.In this webinar, we will hear about the latest in colours and flavourings for alternative products.
+Industry leaders will share their knowledge of current and emerging technologies.This is a free to attend 2-hour webinar.
+Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.Find out more and register for free today."
 proteins: [Cell-Based, Molecular Farming]
 products: [Meat, Dairy, Eggs, Seafood, Ingredients]
 topics: [Business, Sci-Tech]